 1. Sole ownership: The owner is the only person with ownership right to the real property.

-2. Co-ownership:

-More than one person owns an undivided share in the real property.
-Each co-owner is entitled to dispose with its share.
-In case of transfer, the other co-owners have preright emptive for (save transfers to close persons such as a child, etc.)
+2. Co-ownership: More than one person owns an undivided share in the real property.
+Each co- owner is entitled to dispose with its share.
+In case of transfer, the other co-owners have pre-emptive right (save for transfers to close persons such as a child, etc.) 3.
+Joint ownership of spouses: Share on the joint property is not expressed (e.g. by percentage or fraction), and a spouse is not entitled to dispose with it independently, i.e. without the consent of the other joint owner

-Share

-on

-- 3. Joint ownership of spouses: - the joint property is not expressed (e.g., by percentage or fraction), and a spouse is not entitled to dispose with it independently, i.e., without the consent of the other ioint owner (spouse).
+(spouse).

-Finally, owing to the historical developments, especially agricultural/forest lands are quite often owned or co-owned by so-called "unidentified owners", i.e., persons who are either not sufficiently identified, deceased or not known at all.
-The acquisition of such lands may require tracking down the current successors in ownership (heirs) and/or liaising with the competent authorities (e.g., Slovak Land Fund) that represent such unidentified owners.
+Finally, owing to the historical developments, especially agricultural/forest lands are quite often owned or co-owned by so-called "unidentified owners," i.e. persons who are either not sufficiently identified, deceased, or not known at all.
+The acquisition of such lands may require tracking down the current successors in ownership (heirs) and/or liaising with the competent authorities (e.g. Slovak Land Fund) that represent such unidentified owners.